Requires an LP360 Drone license.

 -

-If you want to use cloud-based processing, select Cloud and enter/verify your TrueView login information is correct.
-All cloud-based processing is subscription-based and will use TrueView Points from your pool.
+If you want to use cloud-based processing, select Cloud and enter/verify your LP360 Online login information is correct.
+All cloud-based processing is subscription-based and may use LP360 Points from your pool as presented in the cost estimate.

 -